 The next election is the general municipal elections across the state on November 7th, 2017.
 In addition, Utah’s District 3 will hold a special congressional election to decide who will replace Jason Chaffetz as Utah’s fourth congressional representative.

 Not many people participate in off-year elections.
 Why?
 Because few people know when the elections are, who is running or how to vote.
 Don’t be one of those people.
 Voting is the number one best way for ordinary community members to impact local policymaking.
 Here’s what you need to know to be a participating voter in the 2017 elections:

 1. Register to vote

-- Deadline to register as Republican before the CD-3 GOP primary: July 17 (Must be completed 30 days in advance for unregistered or Democratic voters – PAST DEADLINE)
+- Deadline to register as Republican before a GOP primary: 30 days in advance for unregistered or Democratic voters

 2. Know when to vote